vmtk/SlicerExtension-VMTK/Docs/GuidedArterySegmentation.md

 ## Acknowledgement

-This module has been developed by SET (Surgeon, Hobbyist developer).
+This module has been developed by Saleem Edah-Tally (Surgeon, hobbyist developer).